 - Root canal: When tooth decay causes the death of nerves, dentists perform a root canal to save the tooth.
 They remove the nerve and blood vessel tissues, and any decayed areas of the tooth.
 Dentists also check for infections, and apply medication to the roots as needed.
 They fill the tooth, and sometimes they’ll place a crown on the tooth.

 If your dentist detects a tooth cavity in its early stage, a fluoride treatment may restore your tooth enamel and prevent further decay.

 Tooth cavities are a common dental problem, but you can reduce your risk.
-Brush your teeth twice a day with a fluoride toothpaste and floss once daily as recommended by the American Dental Association (ADA).
-Eat fewer sugary and acidic foods, and limit snacking between meals.
-Also, don’t forget to visit your dentist at least twice a year for regular teeth cleanings.
+Brush your teeth twice a day with a fluoride toothpaste and floss once daily, as recommended by the American Dental Association.
+Eat fewer sugary and acidic foods, like sweets, candy, juice, soda, and refined carbohydrates.
+Limiting snacking between meals is also helpful.
+Healthy foods like fiber-rich fruits and vegetables, calcium-rich foods, xylitol sugarless chewing gum, unsweetened black or green tea, and water with fluoride can help fight tooth decay.
+Also, don’t forget to visit your dentist at least twice a year for regular teeth cleanings for prevention and treatment.